ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/61-building-heap.md

 The function `buildHeap` implements the building algorithm:

-    datatype MinHeap:
-        ...
-        buildHeap(arr):
+    buildHeap(heap, arr):
         heap = arr                  // Initialise the heap to the given array. size = heap.size            // The capacity of the heap is used in full. mid = parent(size-1)        // Find the parent of the last leaf. for i in mid, mid-1 ..
 0:   // Iterate the internal nodes backwards. siftDown(i)             // Sift each internal node down.

 Note that this operation overwrites the existing heap.
 Also note that the original array will be modified, so the operation is *destructive*!